PolyGraph Discrepancy: a classifier-based metric for graph generation: Conclusion

 \section{Conclusion}

-We introduce \ac{pgd}, a classifier-based evaluation that yields unit-scale metrics by training a discriminator on standard graph descriptors and selecting the most informative one.
-Instantiated with TabPFN to estimate the \ac{js} distance, \ac{pgd} is fast and tuning-free.
-Across perturbation and model-quality studies, \ac{pgd} increases monotonically with synthetic noise and correlates strongly--and often linearly--with validity and training progress.
+We introduce \ac{pgs}, a classifier-based evaluation that yields unit-scale metrics by training a discriminator on standard graph descriptors and selecting the most informative one.
+Instantiated with TabPFN to estimate the \ac{js} distance, \ac{pgs} is fast and tuning-free.
+Across perturbation and model-quality studies, \ac{pgs} increases monotonically with synthetic noise and correlates strongly--and often linearly--with validity and training progress.
 It also produces robust rankings with descriptor-specific subscores.
-To standardize \ac{ggm} evaluation and model selection, we release the \acl{pg} library, \ac{pgd}, and the larger datasets, which we show are necessary to avoid high bias and variance observed in evaluation metrics.
+To standardize \ac{ggm} evaluation and model selection, we release the \acl{pg} library, \ac{pgs}, and the larger datasets, which we show are necessary to avoid high bias and variance observed in evaluation metrics.
 We discuss potential limitations in \cref{appendix:limitations}.
 We hope that our work catalyzes progress in graph generation and, more broadly, enables effective evaluations of generative models where multiple combinations of possibly complementary descriptors are required.